dustedmtl/lastu/docs/USERGUIDE.md

    - Windows: `C:\Users\<username>\lastu.ini`

 If the init file is not found, the database filename will default to `lastudatabase.db` and the application will try to locate it from the `data` subdirectory.
-If this file isn't found either, the application will prompt the user to locate a file to open.
+If this file isn't found either, the application will prompt the user to locate a database file to open.

 ## User interface